<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Backpacking Gear]]></category>

-<guid isPermaLink="false">https://packandtrail.com/?p=5926</guid>
+<guid isPermaLink="false">https://packandtrail.com/?p=5920</guid>

-<p>The post <a href="https://packandtrail.com/blog/backpacking-gear-for-beginners-tips-to-start/">Backpacking Gear for Beginners: Tips to Start</a> first appeared on <a href="https://packandtrail.com">Pack & Trail</a>.</p>]]></description>
+<p>The post <a href="https://packandtrail.com/blog/backpacking-gear-for-beginners-batteries-and-battery-packs/">Backpacking Gear for Beginners: Batteries and Battery Packs</a> first appeared on <a href="https://packandtrail.com">Pack & Trail</a>.</p>]]></description>

 <content:encoded><![CDATA[<p><em>This post is part of the <a href="https://packandtrail.com/blog/backpacking-gear-for-beginners-course/">Backpacking Gear for Beginners</a> course.</em></p>